TommasoBelluzzo/FastHashes/README.md

    * 32/64 Bits Output
    * Reference Implementation: [https://github.com/Cyan4973/xxHash](https://github.com/Cyan4973/xxHash)

-The key characteristics of the FashHashes library are:
+## Main Features

+FashHashes is...

- * `Endian-Agnostic Code` (it attemps to provide consistent results regardless of the machine byte order, while only moderately affecting the computations performance);
+ * `Endian-Agnostic`: it provides consistent results regardless of the machine byte order;
- * `Native/Unmanaged Memory Access` (where possible, it uses unsafe memory pointers and native Windows API calls to speed up computations);
+ * `High-Performing`: it makes extensive use of unsafe memory pointers to speed up computations;
  * `Zero-Allocation Algorithms` (all the computations are performed without allocating objects, only primitive types and/or arrays of primitive types are used).

 ## Requirements